Have you ever wondered how to know when to get a divorce? Here are the top reasons to divorce your spouse.

-Are you wondering, “Should I divorce?” here are the top reasons to divorce and say yes to this question.
+Are you wondering, “Should I get a divorce?”.
+When is it time to get a divorce?
+Here are the top reasons to divorce and say yes to this question.
+Sometimes divorce is better than being in a bad marriage.

 1. Your spouse refuses to end an affair

 An affair doesn’t need to be the end of your marriage.
 With hard work on building trust and forgiveness, some couples have a stronger, better marriage after an affair.
 For some couples and affair is the end of the marriage.

 Ideally, if the two are coworkers, one will get a different job.
 (This may not be possible without extreme financial hardship, but it is the ideal.)
 If the person having the affair is unwilling to do these things, there is little hope of the marriage lasting.

 2. You are in physical danger